armandfardeau/dinghy-ffv4/content/en/docs/winds/changing_speed_with_fixed_real_wind_speed.md

 ---
-title: "Speed change at fixed true wind"
+title: Change of speed with real wind fixed
 weight: 2
+display_reading_time: true
+display_share_buttons: true
+navigation:
+- "/docs/meteorology"
+- "/docs/winds/gust_of_wind"
 ---

-# Change of speed with real wind fixed

 ## Adjusting the sails in case of speed change

 We consider a steady current wind and a steady true wind.